Temporary exhibition Heroes

 An historic and sociological approach to the star system in different eras.
 An exhibition available in four modules: Ancient heroes (from 776 BC to 393 AD); The heroes of tradition (from 1896); Modern heroes (from the end of the First World War); and Global heroes (from 1980).

 Heroes educational kit

 A document to address the theme of the sporting hero in class and to prepare for a visit to the exhibition.
 Activity sheets for 6-16 year-olds.
-Download in French, English and German.
+Available in French, English and German.
+It can be downloaded from www.olympic.org/pedagogie.
 Cost of the paper version: CHF 10.

 Tour and Heroes Academy workshop package